Is this Genuine Turquoise?

 The mineral turquoise is formed when water gradually seeps through a host rock, where it interacts with copper, iron or aluminum over a period of thousands of years, producing a hard gemstone that can range in color from shades of green, yellow and blue.
 Other minerals in the turquoise often create lines — or ‘matrix’ — in black, brown and other colors.

 The mineral has been known by many names, but the word ‘turquoise’ dates to the 17th century and is derived from the French word for “Turks” because the mineral was first brought to Europe from Turkey.
-In the U.S., the word turquoise is synonymous with a sky blue color, which is the color of the mineral found in the Sleeping Beauty Mine in Globe, Arizona.
-This mine ceased mining turquoise in August 2012 to focus on copper mining, and prices for genuine sky-blue, matrix-free Sleeping Beauty turquoise have since skyrocketed.
+In the United States, the word turquoise is synonymous with a sky blue color, which is the color of the mineral found in the Sleeping Beauty Mine in Globe, Arizona.
+The Sleeping Beauty Mine ceased mining turquoise in August 2012 to focus on copper mining, and prices for genuine sky-blue, matrix-free Sleeping Beauty turquoise have since skyrocketed.

 There are five types of turquoise as described by law: